Azure/azure-sdk-for-net/sdk/marketplace/Azure.ResourceManager.Marketplace/README.md

-# Microsoft Azure Marketplace Management client library for .NET
+# Microsoft Azure Marketplace management client library for .NET

 Microsoft Azure Marketplace is an online store that contains thousands of IT software applications and services built by industry-leading technology companies.